 2.5.1 Collaboration within the Development Design Delivery Process

-Learning new behaviours, for example, through the use of integrational tools and it the conducive environments favours collaboration.
-The lack of collaboration has been considered as one major issue for underperforming construction industry (Egan, 1998; Latham, 1994).
-According to Pikas et al. (2016), collaboration in design: “…is the process through which actors from different disciplines share their knowledge about the design process and the design itself”
+Learning new behaviours can be done, for example, through the use of integrational tools and conducive environments favour collaboration.
+The lack of collaboration has been considered as one major issue for the underperforming construction industry (Egan, 1998; Latham, 1994).
+According to Pikas et al. (2016), collaboration in design, “…is the process through which actors from different disciplines share their knowledge about the design process and the design itself”.

-Pikas et al. (2015), sustains that collaboration is a complex phenomenon, which explains the diversity of views and many complimentary concepts in organizational and design literature.
+Pikas et al. (2015) sustain that collaboration is a complex phenomenon, which explains the diversity of views and the many complimentary concepts in organisational and design literature.
 The boundaries between fields of knowledge (Knowledge boundaries) are, contradictorily, not only a critical challenge but also a perpetual necessity of a development team because much of what members produce and sell has roots in the specialisation of various kinds of knowledge (Forgues & Koskela, 2009).
 The team members are most often incentivised not to share their specialised information.
 Knowledge remains a critical but challenging source of competitive advantage for development teams.
 It is problematic in the sense that knowledge in the development process constitutes both a barrier to and a source of innovation (Carlile, 2004).
 Collaboration requires the management of material and knowledge boundaries, in order to develop common goals, processes and products (Pikas et al., 2016).

 Material and Knowledge Boundaries

 Based on the work by Carlile (2004), boundaries can be divided into two ontological realms including material and knowledge boundaries.
-Material boundaries are caused by the arrangement of individuals into organizations, disciplines, tasks and physical locations.
+Material boundaries are caused by the arrangement of individuals into organisations, disciplines, tasks and physical locations.
 Knowledge boundaries are caused by the paradigmatic differences in sociocultural worlds.
 These two types of boundaries do not exist separately but are intertwined into the relations of the development team (Pikas et al., 2016).

 Carlile (2004) used the following three concepts of knowledge to propose categories of boundaries: